GoogleCloudPlatform/community/tutorials/sql-server-ao-single-subnet/index.md

 ---
-title: Microsoft SQL Server Always On in a single subnet
+title: Deply Microsoft SQL Server Always On in a single subnet
-description: Learn how to deploy microsoft sql server with Always On in a single subnet.
+description: Learn how to deploy Microsoft SQL Server with Always On in a single subnet.
 author: shashank-google
-tags: Databases, MSSQL, SQL Server, AOAG, Always On, Availability Groups
+tags: databases, MSSQL, SQL Server, AOAG, Availability Group
-date_published: 2020-12-07
+date_published: 2020-12-10
 ---

 Shashank Agarwal | Database(s) Cloud Engineer | Google

 <p style="background-color:#CAFACA;"><i>Contributed by Google employees.</i></p>

-This document describes the deployment of the database engine SQL Server always on in single subnet.
+This document describes the deployment of the database engine SQL Server Always On in single subnet.

 ## Objectives